There’s Nothing to See Here…

 “There is no heartbeat, your baby has passed away.”

 And the world stopped.
-At this point my husband was in the room.
+At this point my partner was in the room.
 I shook my head.
 Tears came, words fell from the telephone held to my ear, my daughter chattered, my life shattered.
+He said nothing.

 Mine’s not a unique story, sadly.
 But until you’re in the position, you have no idea what an impact the loss of a baby has on a life.
 On a family.

 It was a torturous 10.5 hour process before that baby was born.
-My husband and daughter stayed near by, and went for a walk when The Time came.
+My daughter and her dad stayed near by, and went for a walk when The Time came.
 I delivered with the strangers by my side.

 I didn’t look at my baby.